gautam-ndk/elasticsearch_cheatsheet/Readme.md

+# Status
+**The project is still IN MAKING.
+This text will be removed as soon as it is available for public.**

 ## What is this project for?
 This is for everyone who is comfortable with Mysql but new to Elasticsearch.
 Going through this, one can get a flavor of how elasticsearch queries are written.
 And I generally use this as a quick reference when writing elasticsearch queries.